artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 processingMCP.xml that governs these decisions.
 When you change the options using the web interface the necessary XML will be written behind the scenes.

+Starting in 1.7, Archivematica includes both a default and an automated processing configuration.
+The automated processing configuration is used only if a transfer source location has been set up to move content through Archivematica with no human operator.

 Multiple processing configurations can be created using the *Add* button on the Processing Configuration screen.
 Often, users create multiple configurations for different types of content - one for audio-visual material, one for images, one